iisys-sns/vad/README.md

 * A good name for this script may be `vad` which is easy to type and the suffix of Mullvad.
   In the future we may support other providers.
 * It would be possible to add an namespace between the first hop and the root namespace.
-  If the exit stays static an partial down and up would not break TCP connections.
+  If the exit stays static, an partial down and up would not break TCP connections.
   It can just not send data for a short amount of time.
-  This idea does not seem to be useful at the moment(?).
+  This idea does not seem to be useful at the moment.
   What could be the use case?

 ## Related projects